 Asana, pranayama, pratyahara, dharana, dhyana, and the annamaya, pranamaya, manomaya, jnanamaya, and anandamaya bodies also correspond to the earth, water, fire, air, and ether elements respectively.

 Sitting like Buddha

-When Gotama Buddha sat beneath the bodhi tree he vowed that until he was enlightened he would not get up even if his flesh and bones were to be dissolved.
+When Gotama Buddha sat beneath the bodhi tree he vowed that until he was enlightened he would not get up even if his flesh and bones were dissolved.
 This is why it is said that Buddha got enlightenment because he knew how to sit.
-His “sitting” was in the consciousness of the Self, not just the body.
+His “sitting” was in the principle of awareness itself.
 So if you “sit” in the same way during meditation, you will be safe from all distractions and illusions as was Buddha.

 By sitting and ignoring the unreal, Buddha found the Real.
 Therefore many centuries later Jesus simply said: “In your patience possess your souls” (Luke 21:19).
 To relax and experience is the key for the correct practice of meditation.

 Each person will experience meditation in a different way, even if there are points of similarity with that of others.
 Also, meditations can vary greatly.
 In some meditations a lot will be going on, and then in other meditations it will seem as though we are just sitting and coasting along with nothing happening.